 “Research has shown a number of relationships between the way people are managed, their attitudes and behaviour and business performance.
 Organisations can expect to witness greater profit, revenue growth, innovation, staff retention and customer satisfaction as a result of motivation and other aspects of employee engagement.”

 As it stands, just over half (58%) of the UK’s employees feel engaged at work3.
 So how can companies bridge the gap?
-The first step is acknowledging the difference between the two concepts – and how they translate practically into the workplace.
+One option is engaging the services of an employee experience manager.
+However, if you want to do this yourself, the first step is acknowledging the difference between the two concepts – and how they translate practically into the workplace.

 Engagement v experience